San Diego High School (Texas)

 San Diego High School is a public high school located in San Diego, Texas, United States.
 It is part of the San Diego Independent School District located in east central Duval County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 In addition to San Diego, the school district, of which San Diego HS is its sole comprehensive high school, serves the western part of Loma Linda East.
+(Springfield Unincorporated Area).
+(Gonzalitoz Unincorporated Area).
+(Toro Ranch Road Unincorporated Area).
+(La Rosita Unincorporated Area).